jddemcher/TallGuyCooking/ReadMe.md

 # TallGuyCooking

 *This repository is dedicated to the recipes we commonly enjoy at home.
-I have family roots coming from Ukrainian/Poish/PaDutch descent.
+I have family roots coming from Ukrainian/Poish/PaDutch regions.
 Many of the recipes are inspired from those types of heritage.*

 **Hope you enjoy!!!**